Neginfar/DBiT-seq-learning/README.md

 ```
 squeue -u nf289
 ```
+# wokflow with ST data

-# downloading the sequence data from Novogene, from the link
+downloading the sequence data from Novogene, from the link
 ```
 wget #link of the files
 ```